TagTriggers

 About the Series

-I have a weakness for cliché contemporary romances, especially books that have an alpha-male, a strong female lead and an awesome romantic story to go with it.
-Also, since this book was based on the famous Shakespearean Romeo and Juliet, I had to read Sweet Hone.
-It’s just up to the reader to see if these reincarnations of Romeo and Juliet finally get their HEA.
+I have a weakness for cliché contemporary romances, especially books with an alpha male, a strong female lead, and an awesome romantic story.
+Also, since this book was based on the famous Shakespearean Romeo and Juliet, I had to read Sweet Home.
+It’s up to the reader to see if these reincarnations of Romeo and Juliet finally get their HEA.

 The review of the series includes reviews on each of the following books (listed in order of release):

-Note: The review of the Sweet Rome may discuss spoilers from the first book since they are companion novels.
-And, Books 2-5 in this series are Standalone.
+Note: The review of Sweet Rome may discuss spoilers from the first book since they are companion novels.
+Books 2-5 in this series are Standalone.

 (more…)